Roller Skating: Starting Your Rollerskating Journey

 1. Fresh Air and Scenic Views: Skating outdoors allows you to enjoy nature, breathe in fresh air, and explore different sceneries.
 Parks and trails often provide beautiful landscapes and open spaces to skate in.

-2. Variety of Surfaces: skating allows you to skate on various surfaces, including concrete paths, asphalt, or even packed dirt trails.
+2. Variety of Surfaces: Outdoor skating allows you to skate on various surfaces, including concrete paths, asphalt, or even packed dirt trails.
 This can provide a different skating experience and challenge your skills.

 3. Freedom and Space: Skating outdoors gives you more space to maneuver and the freedom to skate at your own pace.
 You can explore different routes and enjoy the open space without the constraints of an indoor rink.